AxonIQ/reference-guide/part-iii-infrastructure-components/event-processing.md

 > **Note**
 >
 > Different from the `CommandBus` and `QueryBus`, which both can have Handler and Dispatch Interceptors, the `EventBus` can only have registered Dispatch Interceptors.
 > This is the case because the Event publishing part, so the place which is in control of Event Message dispatching, is the sole purpose of the Event Bus.
-> The `EventProcessor`s are in charge of handling the event messages, thus are the spot where the Handler Interceptors are registered.
+> The `EventProcessor`s are in charge of handling the Event Messages, thus are the spot where the Handler Interceptors are registered.

 ### Assigning handlers to processors